create3000/x_ite/docs/_posts/components/Navigation/NavigationInfo.md

 *transitionTime* defines the expected duration of viewpoint transition in seconds.

-#### Hint
+#### Hints

 - If transitionType is "ANIMATE", *transitionTime* provides browser-dependent animation parameters.
+Interchange profile
-Interchange profile hint: this field may be ignored, applying the default value regardless.
+- This field may be ignored, applying the default value regardless.

 ### SFBool [out] **transitionComplete**

 Event signaling viewpoint transition complete.
+Interchange profile

+#### Hint

-Interchange profile hint: this field may be ignored.
+- This field may be ignored.

 #### Warning